weex/docker-diaspora/README.md

 ## Usage

-The image will not work *as-is*, it requires a command to start and other services.
+The image can work *as-is* using the provided docker-compose.yml, diaspora.yml, database.yml, nginx-vhost.conf configuration files.

+It is recommended to change at least the diaspora.yml in order to get it work in production environment - otherwise it listens on http://localhost .

 ### Configuration files

-**Before** doing anything, copy the [database.yml.exemple](https://github.com/diaspora/diaspora/blob/develop/config/database.yml.example) to your current folder and add the correct values (which should be the postgres ENVIRONMENT viariables below).
+**Before** doing anything, modify the **database.yml** as per your needs in case you use different database setup.
+The included **docker-compose.yml** uses a standalone postgress container for the database.

-Do the same with [diaspora.yml.example](https://github.com/diaspora/diaspora/blob/develop/config/diaspora.yml.example) and **read it** completely.
-Diaspora won't work with the defaults.
+Do the same with **diaspora.yml** and **read it** completely.
+Diaspora starts on localhost with the provided defaults.

 FYI you will need to modify these at least:

 - environment.url
-- environment.certificate_authorities: `/etc/ssl/certs/ca-certificates.crt`
-- environment.redis: `redis://redis` (if you follow the docker-compose below)
-- server.listen: `0.0.0.0:3000`
 - server.rails_environment: `production`

 ### Docker Compose

-Here is an exemple `docker-compose.yml`:
+Here is the included `docker-compose.yml`:

 ```yaml
 version: '2.3'